Cyclenerd/google-cloud-pricing-cost-calculator/usage/README.md

 ### 🈹 Discount

-If Goolge gives you a discount on resources, you can set it like this:
+If Goolge gives you a discount on all resources (SKUs), you can set the discount:

 ```yml
 discount: DISCOUNT-AS-FLOAT